Aerobic vs. Anaerobic Training

 The waste products of aerobic respiration are carbon dioxide and water.
 These byproducts are easily expelled through the simple act of breathing.
 This is why your breath is carbon dioxide rich and moist.

-Anaerobic respiration happens when there is NOT sufficient oxygen present.
+Anaerobic respiration occurs when there is NOT sufficient oxygen present.

 How to learn to run aerobically when you need to